IamLiesa/blog_21moves/content/blog/core-workout-routine-best-core-exercises-for-abs.md

 +++
-title = "My Core Workout Routine: The best Core Exercises for toned Abs" description = "A strong core is the basis for a healthy body.
+title = "My Core Workout Routine: The best Core Exercises for a strong upper Body" description = "A strong core is the basis for a healthy body.
 Try these nine core exercises to train your upper and lower abs and obliques, and to strengthen your core." date = "2017-08-01T10:50:46+02:00" tags = ["Fitness"]